Next tour: Tue 2 April 2019.

-Meet: Outside the Whitworth Art Gallery, Oxford Road, 12 noon.
+Meet: Outside the Whitworth Art Gallery, Oxford Road, 11am.

 Booking: Please book here with eventbrite.

 Behind the chaotic, cardamom-coated world of the Curry Mile lie the remains of a luxurious, tree-lined estate of Gothic villas created in the 1830s for Manchester’s burgeoning middle class away from noise and smell of factories.